 This list is considered an AppSec benchmark and is endorsed by the application security community.
 The list is compiled with the latest vulnerabilities, threats and attacks, as well as detection tactics and remediation.
 OWASP Top 10 project members create the list by analyzing the occurrence rates and the general severity of each threat facing our rapidly evolving application world.

-The 2017 OWASP Top 10 list has recently been released for public comment.
-It’s based on the examination of over 2.3M vulnerabilities which impacted 50,000 applications, and contains two large-scale vulnerability updates and updated attack scenarios.
+The 2017 OWASP Top 10 list has recently been re-released to the public after the initial version was received with some controversy.
+The new and revised list is based on over 40 data submissions from firms that specialize in application security and an industry survey that was completed by over 500 individuals.
+It contains three large-scale vulnerability updates and updated attack scenarios.
 Let’s take a closer look at the list as a whole and what key changes were made in OWASP Top 10 Application Security Risks 2017.

 A1 – Injection

 If your application is able to receive user input that goes into a back-end database, command, or call, your app is able to fall to the face of code injection attacks.
 Injection flaws are a set of security vulnerabilities which occur when suspicious data is inserted into an app as a command or query.
 Known injection attacks include SQL, OS, XXE, and LDAP.

 The most common of the code injection attacks are SQL Injections, also known as SQLi.
 An SQLi attack is done when malformed code is sent to the database server, thus leading to the exposure of your data.
 And this attack style is so simple and easy, anyone with access to the internet can do it – SQLi scripts are available for download and can be acquired easily.
 As one of the most common vulnerabilities, we seem to know a lot about it and yet, new SQLi attacks are always popping up – just take a quick look at the SQLi Hall-of-Shame and see for yourself.